Analyse

 Get them most out of your data by optimising your data analysis!
 The following article aims at giving you an overview over important aspects to consider when analysing behavioural experiments.

-If you are planning to conduct experiments in UUBF's facilities, please make sure to carefully read through the important information section on this website.
+If you are planning to conduct experiments in UUBF's facilities, please read through our important information.

 Caption "Analyse".
 Icon depicting the outline of a person with a thinking bubble containing an oscillogram.